 Natural stone countertops

 Do your research before your renovation, as not all quartz countertops are created equal.
 Knowing where your quartz countertops come from is crucial to ensure the quality of the stone.
 Some quartz produced abroad may be adulterated and not subject to safety or quality standards, lessening performance and eliminating hygienic benefits offered by a premium brand like Cambria.
-Cambria is in a class of its own as the only family-owned, American-made producer of natural stone surfaces.
+Cambria is in a class of its own as the only family-owned, American-made producer of natural quartz surfaces.

 Kitchens featuring granite countertops (left) and marble countertops (right)

 Marble is even more porous than granite, making it prone to chipping, cracking, and staining.
-“If you spill something acidic like wine, it will definitely stain,” says McGillivray.
+“If you spill something acidic like wine, it will definitely stain,” says Kath.
 Marble is strong, but not the most durable of the natural stone options available.
-As McGillivray explains, “A hard hit from a pot or a pan can chip or even break a piece off.”
+As Kath explains, “A hard hit from a pot or a pan can chip or even break a piece off.”
 Marble is also a high-maintenance product that requires regular sealing and can also be affected by heat.
 Its hygienic properties are similar to granite—if not sealed properly or the sealant wears off, marble countertops can absorb and harbor bacteria.
 There is a place for marble in the home, but it is not best suited for the kitchen or other high-use areas.